 If you have a dream, it’s time to take some action.
 We call this playing.
 It’s part of our 3-step formula for turning dreams into reality: 1) Dream it!
 2) Map it!
 3) Play it!
 This is a fun game to develop good habits made famous by the comedian Jerry Seinfeld, one of the most successful comedians of all time.
+Below, you can download the worksheets and try it yourself.

 Jerry Seinfeld’s productivity secret was a story that I read way back in 2007.
 Backstage a young comedian asked Seinfeld for advice, and Seinfeld said, “The way to be a better comic was to create better jokes, and the way to create better jokes was to write every day.
 ‘After a few days, you’ll have a chain.
 Just keep at it, and the chain will grow longer every day.
 You’ll like seeing that chain, especially when you get a few weeks under your belt.
 Your only job is to NOT break the chain.'”
 The story has since gone viral, and now people use the “Seinfeld Strategy” for any goal or habit.